Ranitidine (By mouth)

 Ranitidine Hydrochloride (ra-NI-ti-deen hye-droe-KLOR-ide)

-Treats and prevents heartburn with acid indigestion.
-Also treats stomach ulcers, gastroesophageal reflux disease (GERD), and conditions that cause your stomach to make too much acid (such as Zollinger-Ellison syndrome).
-This medicine is a histamine H2-blocker.
+Treats and prevents heartburn.
+Also treats stomach ulcers, gastroesophageal reflux disease (GERD), and conditions that cause too much stomach acid.

-FusePaq Deprizine, Gabitidine, Good Neighbor Pharmacy Acid Control 150, Good Sense Acid Reducer, Leader Acid Control, Leader Ranitidine HCl, Rite Aid Acid Reducer, Sentradine, The Medicine Shoppe Acid Reducer, TopCare Heartburn Relief 150, TopCare Heartburn Relief 75, Zantac, Zantac 150, Zantac 300, Zantac 75There may be other brand names for this medicine.
+FusePaq Deprizine, Gabitidine, Good Neighbor Pharmacy Acid Control 150, Leader Acid Control, Leader Ranitidine HCl, Rite Aid Acid Reducer, Sentradine, The Medicine Shoppe Acid Reducer, TopCare Heartburn Relief 150, TopCare Heartburn Relief 75, Zantac, Zantac 150, Zantac 300, Zantac 75There may be other brand names for this medicine.